thekdorm/network_sniffer/README.md

 >
 >#############################################################

-For TCP packets the script will also output an attempted translation of the data payload.
+For UDP packets the script will also output an attempted translation of the data payload.